GNSS-Stylist/AgOpenGPSSimPoC/README.md

 You can drive around the virtual world using keys and UI-controls in the left upper corner.

 Controls:
-- I,J,K,L: control tractor's speed and steering
+- W,S,A,D: control tractor's speed and steering
 - Space: Set tractor's target speed to 0 and steering straight
 - Enter: Engage/disengage automatic steering
 - F1: Switch to "First person flyer" camera (use CTRL to activate/deactivate mouse look)